 However, the inference of mass changes from gravity field changes requires solving an inverse problem, a common challenge in various geoscientific fields.
-The problem is non-unique in the sense that for any given gravity field observation, an infinite number of mass distributions exist that satisfy the observations.
-Moreover, the solution is unstable, meaning that increasing the spatial resolution is always limited by the uncertainties in the observational data leading to neighbouring solutions that differ vastly.
-Those challenges are solved (i) by adopting the "thin layer assumption" (Wahr et al., 1998) that presumes that mass variations only take place in an infinitesimal thin layer on the surface of a best-fitting Earth ellipsoid, and (ii) by post-processing the data with spatial smoothing operators that remove small-scale variations (regarded as noise) at the expense of reduced spatial detail.
-Alternatively, the instability can be overcome with regularization methods during the inversion procedure, for example by introducing a priori constraints on the spatial or temporal resolution of the target signal, which is the applied strategy when processing so-called mascon solutions.
+The problem is nonunique in the sense that for any given gravity field observation an infinite number of mass distributions exist that satisfy the observations.
+Moreover, the solution is unstable, meaning that increasing the spatial resolution is always limited by the uncertainties in the observational data, leading to neighbouring solutions that differ vastly.
+Those challenges are solved (i) by adopting the "thin layer assumption" (Wahr et al., 1998) that presumes that mass variations only take place in an infinitesimally thin layer on the surface of a best-fitting Earth ellipsoid and (ii) by post-processing the data with spatial smoothing operators that remove small-scale variations (regarded as noise) at the expense of reduced spatial detail.
+Alternatively, the instability can be overcome with regularization methods during the inversion procedure, e.g. by introducing a priori constraints on the spatial or temporal resolution of the target signal, which is the applied strategy when processing so-called mascon solutions.

-Analyses typically start from monthly gravity field models represented in terms of spherical harmonic (SH) coefficients (i.e., the GRACE/-FO Level-2 products; spectral domain), commonly provided by GRACE/-FO processing centres.
+Analyses typically start from monthly gravity field models represented in terms of spherical harmonic (SH) coefficients (i.e. the GRACE/-FO Level-2 products; spectral domain), commonly provided by GRACE/-FO processing centres.
 They require knowledge about mitigating errors in the GRACE/-FO data as well as expertise in geophysical signal separation to isolate the mass transport process of interest.
-To ease access to GRACE/-FO data for scientists without profound geodetic background, various institutions have made efforts have been made to post-process Level-2 products and provide mass anomalies directly as gridded fields (i.e., GRACE/-FO Level-3 products; spatial domain).
-Examples include, e.g., by the GRACE Tellus portal hosted by NASA's Jet Propulsion Laboratory (JPL; Landerer and Swenson, 2012; Chambers and Bonin, 2012).
-At the same time, directly derived Level-3 products in terms of swell as various mascon products have been developed, provided by, e.g., Center for Space Research at the University of Texas (CSR; Save et al., 2016), Goddard Space Flight Center (GSFC; Loomis et al., 2019a), and JPL (Watkins et al., 2015; Wiese et al., 2016).
+To ease access to GRACE/-FO data for scientists without a profound geodetic background, efforts have been made to post-process Level-2 products and provide mass anomalies as gridded fields (i.e. GRACE/-FO Level-3 products; spatial domain), e.g. by the GRACE Tellus portal hosted by NASA's Jet Propulsion Laboratory (JPL; Landerer and Swenson, 2012; Chambers and Bonin, 2012).
+At the same time, directly derived Level-3 products in terms of mascon products have been developed, provided by, for example, the Center for Space Research at the University of Texas (CSR; Save et al., 2016), the Goddard Space Flight Center (GSFC; Loomis et al., 2019a), and JPL (Watkins et al., 2015; Wiese et al., 2016).
 Advantages and disadvantages of these two Level-3 approaches are discussed in Sect.
 5 of this article.

-The German Research Centre for Geosciences (GFZ) is coordinating the German contributions to the GRACE-FO satellite mission and is forming the U.S.-German Science Data System (SDS) together with JPL and CSR.
-As part of these contributions, GFZ developed and permanently maintains the web portal Gravity Information Service (GravIS; https://gravis.gfz-potsdam.de).
-GravIS aims first to disseminate high-quality and user-friendly Level-3 mass anomaly products (i.e., GRACE/FO Level 3 products) and provide free and easy access to them.
-Second, by visualizing and describing them, it aims to demonstrate the usefulness of these Level-3 products for studies and applications in hydrology, glaciology, and oceanography.
-The corresponding data streams are routinely processed and updated in a collaborative effort with partners from the Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI) and <a href="https://gravis.grav
+The Helmholtz Centre for Geosciences (GFZ) is coordinating the German contributions to the GRACE-FO satellite mission and is forming the U.S.-German Science Data System (SDS) together with JPL and CSR.
+As part of these contributions, GFZ developed and permanently maintains the web portal Gravity Information Service (GravIS; https: //gravis.gfz.de, last access: 21 January 2025).
+GravIS aims first to disseminate high-quality and user-friendly Level-3 mass anomaly products and provide free and easy access to them.
+Second, by visualizing and describing them, it aims to demonstrate the usefulness of these Level-3 products for studies and applications in hydrology, glaciology,